Impact of galactic distributions in celestial capture of dark matter: Uncertainties in DM capture

 The systemic effects of astrophysical uncertainties for a wide range of celestial bodies have been quantified by the relative change of capture rate from the standard MB distribution with the benchmark values using,

 Here $\rm C^{\rm i}$ denotes the capture rate corresponding to the non-standard velocity distributions and/or any digression in the values of $u_0$ and $u_{\rm esc}$.
-In this section, we have considered the DM-nucleon cross-section to be of the order of saturation cross-section for the concerned celestial body, in order to emphasize the multi-scatter domain of capture framework.
-However, we have also looked into cross-sections at the optically thin limit for a few DM masses that give rise to uncertainties in the same ballpark.
+In this section, we have considered the DM-nucleon cross-section to be in the order of saturation cross-section for the concerned celestial body, to emphasize the multi-scatter domain of capture framework.
+The relative changes in the capture rate for the optically thin and the geometric limit have been discussed and presented in appendix \ref{sec:app2}.

-\subsection{Neutron Stars}
+\subsection{Neutron stars}

-Stars above $8\, \rm M_{\odot}$ undergo supernovae explosions at the end of their nuclear fusion cycles, leaving behind a dense core of degenerate neutrons known as Neutron stars (NS).
-The gravitational collapse of a neutron star is balenced by the degeneracy pressure of neutrons.
-As the neutron stars are considered to be the densest bjects in our universe apart from black holes.
-They are ideal to probe DM-SM interactions \cite{Bell:2020lmm}.
+Stars above $8\, \rm M_{\odot}$ undergo supernovae explosions at the end of their nuclear fusion cycles, leaving behind a dense core of degenerate neutrons known as neutron stars (NS).
+The gravitational collapse of a neutron star is balanced by the degeneracy pressure of neutrons.
+As the neutron stars are considered to be the densest objects in our universe apart from black holes, they are ideal to probe DM-SM interactions \cite{Bell:2020lmm}.

-To study the impact of astrophysical variability on the capture rate, we consider a typical NS of mass $1.5 \, \rm M_{\odot}$ and radius of $10$ km \cite{Bramante:2017xlb}.
+To study the impact of astrophysical variability on the capture rate, we consider a typical NS of mass $1.5 \, \rm M_{\odot}$ and radius $10$ km \cite{Bramante:2017xlb}.
 It is the core that accounts for approximately $99\%$ of the NS mass.
 We will consider the NS to have a neutron degenerate core of constant density and that DM majorly scatters with neutrons.
 We work with a DM-nucleon scattering cross-section of $10^{-45} \, \rm cm^2$.

-In figure \ref{fig:NS}, we present the estimated changes in the capture rate due to the uncertainties and non-SHM distributions introduced in section \ref{sec:velocity_dis}, relative to the benchmark values of SHM and equipping equation \eqref{eq:capt-effective}.